QQuick/SimPyLC/README.rst

 What's new:

+- Parameter attitude added to Thing.__call__ to be able to use rotation matrix rather than Euler angles
 - Document simpylc_howto updated and renamed to pothole case
 - Boolean circuits can now be switched by pressing the mousewheel
 - Registers can now be altered by rotating the mousewheel